Macedo Winery & Our Wines

 Macedo Winery is located at 1381 Dufferin Street, Toronto Ontario, M6H 4C7 (Dufferin St. , North of Dupont/ Parking Available/ Bus Stop Right in Front)

 Yes 🙂 Click our Gift Up Link and process a gift card.
+Gift Up gift cards are only valid at Macedo Winery.
 (Awesome gift idea)

 Yes, Ontarians pay a 10 cent- 20 cent deposit on wine, spirit and beer containers through the Ontario Deposit Return Program that they get back when they return their empties.